sunnysar322/intro_to_cloud_iac/README.md

 aws configure --profile my-test-account
 ```

-When prompted pass in the following:

-- AWS Access Key ID: Your personal account access key ID.
+When prompted:
-- AWS Secret Access Key: Your personal account secret access key.
+- Enter your AWS Access Key ID and Secret Access Key.
-- Default region: Choose the region you want to use (e.g., us-east-1).
+- Choose your region (e.g., `us-east-1`).
-- Default output format: Choose json or text, as per your preference.
+- Set the output format to `json` or `text`.

 To verify you can check your `~/.aws/credentials` file in your terminal.